Skip to main content

 • Co-working spaces — Essential for remote workers

-• Package receiving — Crucial for online shopping
+• Package receiving — A must if you shop online

 • Soundproofing — Often overlooked but invaluable for sleep quality

 Pet amenities have become increasingly sophisticated, with many buildings offering dog parks, grooming stations, and pet-washing facilities.
-If you have furry friends, these features can be worth their weight in gold.
+If you’ve got furry friends, these features can be worth their weight in gold.

 How Do You Get Around Dallas Without a Car?

 I always encourage clients to test their commute before signing a lease.
 Walk or drive the route to your office at the time you’d typically travel.
 Download the DART app and familiarize yourself with schedules and routes.
-Many of my clients are pleasantly surprised by how convenient public transportation can be once they learn the system.
+You’d be surprised—many of my clients are pleasantly shocked by how convenient public transportation can be once they learn the system.

 Walkability varies significantly depending on your exact location.
 The heart of downtown offers excellent walkability to restaurants, shopping, and entertainment.
-However, if you’re in a more residential area on the outskirts, you might find yourself needing transportation for daily errands.
+But if you’re in a more residential area on the outskirts, you might find yourself needing transportation for daily errands.
+It’s worth testing before you sign anything.

 Bike-sharing programs and scooter rentals have made short-distance travel even more convenient.
 Many newer apartment buildings include bike storage and maintenance stations, recognizing that cycling is an increasingly popular transportation option.